mrnorman/miniWeather/README.md

 **Summit**: On OLCF's Summit computer (and several other computers), you need to have an allocation loaded in order to run the code.
 You cannot run the code on the login nodes because the code is compiled for `spectrum-mpi`, which will give a segmentation fault unless you run the executable with `jsrun`.
 It's easiest to grab an interactive allocation on one node for two hours.
 Each Summit node has six GPUs and 42 CPU cores.

+### Compiler Considerations

+To use OpenACC and OpenMP offloading, look at the `miniWeather/[c | fortran]/cmake_summit_gnu.sh` files for guidance in terms of compiler options.
+Also, you need to use GNU version 8.1 or higher for OpenACC and OpenMP offloading to work.
+PGI should compile OpenACC fine with any reasonably modern version, and the same is true for IBM XL with OpenMP offload.

 ### C and Fortran

 To compile the code, first edit the `Makefile` and change the flags to point to your parallel-netcdf installation as well as change the flags based on which compiler you are using.
 There are five versions of the code in C and Fortran: serial, mpi, mpi+openmp, and mpi+openacc, mpi+openmp4.5.
 The filenames make it clear which file is associated with which programming paradigm.